uellenberg/tutorials/tutorials/discord-js-bot/0_making_a_basic_bot/user/README.md

 ### .env Files

 One common practice is to store "secrets" (like passwords) in a file called `.env`.
 Then, if we want to send our code to someone else, we can simply send it without the `.env` file, and our secrets our same.
 In order to do this, we need to do three things.
 First, we'll install a library called `dotenv`, which works with `.env.` files.
-You can do this by typing `pnpm add dotenv` into your console.
+You can do this by typing `yarn add dotenv` into your console.
 Next, we need to tell `dotenv` to load our `.env` file.
 You can do this by adding `require("dotenv).config();` to the very top of your `index.js` file.
 Now, all that's left is to create a `.env` file and add secrets to it.

 ### Creating a Bot Account